DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 >
 > Answer:

 Our group have organized our continuous integration into separate workflows: one for linting and formatting code, one for running the test suite including unit test cases, and three workflows as a part of the continues building and deployment.

 For the code check workflow we used `ruff` to check for code quality and formatting issues automatically with GitHub Actions bot which is triggered on every pull request or workflow dispatch.
 An example of a triggered workflow through a pull request can be seen [here](https://github.com/DTU-MLOPS-12/dtu_mlops_project/actions/runs/12905630833/job/35985228785).

 Test suite was running in a seperate workflow which runs our unit tests and integration tests using `pytest` framework in `tests` folder.
 This workflow is also triggered on every pull request when the changes in the pull request include updates to python files.
+By using a matrix in our workflow file we ran the test suite on multiple operating systems in parallel (mac-os and linux) which enhanced the reliability of our testing by ensuring compatibility across operating systems.
 An example of a triggered workflow can be seen [here](https://github.com/DTU-MLOPS-12/dtu_mlops_project/actions/runs/12909923637).

-Lastly, we have a three workflow that is a part of our continues deployment pipeline.
-First we

-TODO: Describe the continues deployment workflow (3 step workflow)
+We also made use of caching in our GitHub workflows to speed up the installation of dependencies and reduce build times.
+By caching the dependencies, we could avoid downloading and installing the same packages repeatedly saving us time when executing workflows.

 ## Running code and tracking experiments